ReyTax/ClickerGame/README.md

  4. Set single startup project to ClickerGame and apply
  5. Build FileManager and StringValidation to generate dlls

+**ClickyGrinder** is an incremental game in which the gameplay consists of the player performing simple actions such as clicking on the screen repeatedly to gain points.
+The points can be spent in upgrades that will make you gain points faster.
+The are two types of upgrades: upgrades that increase your gains while clicking and upgrades that increase your gains passively.

 # Screenshots:
 **LoginScreen**
 ![Login screen](https://i.imgur.com/CjmecEH.png)